hhuOS/hhuOS/src/application/head/README.md

  * -n, --lines COUNT: Output the first COUNT lines of each file (default is 10).
  * -h, --help: Show this help message and exit.

-When no FILE is specified, read standard input.
+If no FILE is specified, read standard input.
 If no options are given, the first 10 lines of each file are printed.

 Examples